pshihn/emoji-slider/README.md

 **step:** The change in value when controlling the slider with keyboard e.g., *Right Arrow Key* will increate the value by 0.1.
 Default value of *step* is 0.1

+## Events
+**change** event is fired as the slider value changes. the current value can be obtained from the event details: `event.detail.value`

 ## Styling
 The slider bar color (and active color) be styled using CSS properties.
 For example,